 A challenge to the field

-They were reasonable when memory was scarce and links were rare.
-They calcified into orthodoxy, taught by people who learned them from people who never questioned them.
+Networking itself advanced enormously — QUIC, HTTP/3, TLS 1.3, BBR.
+The pipes got faster and smarter.
+What never moved is the model you program the network in: still request/response, still stateless, still the shape it had decades ago.
+Two assumptions underneath it calcified into orthodoxy, taught by people who learned them from people who never questioned them.
 Both are wrong for the networks we actually build on now — and here is the tape that shows it.

 Every stack you have ever used — RTP, WebRTC, SIP — sprays packets and salvages the wreckage, because TCP's reliability was ruled "too slow" for live media.
 So when the link degrades, you get corruption: blocky video, warbling audio, a call that dies.